-EDITOR’S NOTE (10-31-13): For additional current information about Summary of Benefits and Coverage forms, read this FAQ from the Department of Labor.
+EDITOR’S NOTE (10-31-13): For additional current information about Summary of Benefits and Coverage forms, visit the this Department of Labor.

 Premiums, copays and deductibles, oh my!
 I’ve been writing about health insurance for nearly 20 years and I still get confused trying to figure out the bottom line on my health coverage.